Yan Bing Zhang

 Relationships & Social Interaction

-In line with Dr. Zhang’s research agenda, her graduate supervision and teaching has focused on three primary areas: (1) culture and communication, (2) quantitative research method and statistics, and (3) communication and intergroup and intercultural relations.
-Dr. Zhang has directed many theses/dissertations and reviewed articles for more than 30 different academic journals.
-She chaired the Communication and Aging Division of the National Communication Association and currently serves as chair of Intergroup Communication of the International Communication Association.
-She has been serving on the editorial boards of a few communication journals and the executive board of the International Association of Language and Social Psychology.
+Dr. Zhang has directed many theses and dissertations and has reviewed articles for over 30 academic journals.
+Dr. Zhang previously chaired the Communication and Aging Division of the National Communication Association and the Intergroup Communication Interest Group of the International Communication Association.
+She also serves on the editorial boards of several communication journals and on the executive board of the International Association of Language and Social Psychology.